pymupdf/PyMuPDF/docs/faq.rst

     >>
     In [15]: # 'E' is an indirect object and cannot be modified here!
     In [16]: doc.xref_set_key(4, "E/F", "90")
-    mupdf: path of 'F' has indirects
+    mupdf: path to 'F' has indirects
     --- ... ---
-    RuntimeError: path of 'F' has indirects
+    RuntimeError: path to 'F' has indirects

 .. caution:: These are expert functions!
 There are no validations as to whether valid PDF objects, xrefs, etc. are specified.
-As with other low-level methods there exists the risk to render the PDF or parts of it unusable.
+As with other low-level methods there exists the risk to render the PDF, or parts of it unusable.